posix88/SafePreviewDevice/README.md

 ```swift
 .previewDevice(.iPhone7, withColorScheme: .dark)
 ```
 This modifier will change the displayed device in the Xcode SwiftUI preview.
-It also apply the selected color scheme.
+It also applies the selected color scheme.

 ### Display a named preview device applying the color scheme
 ```swift
 .previewNamedDevice(.iPhone7, withColorScheme: .dark)
 ```
 This modifier will change the displayed named device in the Xcode SwiftUI preview.
-It also apply the selected color scheme.
+It also applies the selected color scheme.

 ### Display a group of named preview device applying a list of color scheme
 ```swift